kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# Generated Code Does Not Make Custom Integrations Opaque
+## Generated Code Does Not Make Custom Integrations Opaque { #generated-code-not-opaque }

 Kora uses code generation heavily, but that does not mean application integrations have to become compiler projects.